deegitalbe/trustup-pro-app-common/README.md

     TRUSTUP_ADMIN_URL=
     TRUSTUP_APP_KEY=
-    TRUSTUP_ACCOUNT_MODEL=
-    TRUSTUP_SERVER_AUTHORIZATION=

  - `TRUSTUP_APP_KEY` key should be unique identifier for current app. (e.g: "tasks" for application taches.trustup.pro)
  - `TRUSTUP_ADMIN_URL` should be defined in development mode only. (since package already has correct value for production)
- - `TRUSTUP_ACCOUNT_MODEL` is your account model class (Default is "\App\Models\System\Account::class")
- - `TRUSTUP_SERVER_AUTHORIZATION` is your client secret to allow access to package routes.
-It should be exactly the same than the one defined in admin

 ## Publish configuration

-If you prefer not using .env values and define config yourself use this command to publish configuration used by package
+You have to publish configuration

     php artisan vendor:publish --provider="Deegitalbe\TrustupProAppCommon\Providers\AppAccountServiceProvider" --tag="config"

-You will then have access to `config/trustup_pro_app_common.php` that you can configure as you wish.
+You will then have access to `config/trustup_pro_app_common.php` that you have to configure properly.

 # Preparing your model
 Your model should be in charge of application professionals accounts.
 Typically it is `App\Models\System\Account.php`